 🔬 The Biology of Inflammation and Massage

-Massage influences this process by:
+Massage influences these pathways by:

 | Massage Type | Pressure Level | Primary Benefits | Best For | Avoid If |